wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ## Wallarm AWS image distributed with the ready-to-use `cloud-init.py` script

 If following the Infrastructure as Code (IaC) approach, you may need to use the [`cloud-init`](https://cloudinit.readthedocs.io/en/latest/index.html) script to deploy the Wallarm node to AWS.
-Starting from release 4.0, Wallarm distributes its AWS cloud image with the ready‑to‑use `cloud-init.py` script.
+Now, Wallarm distributes its AWS cloud image with the ready‑to‑use `cloud-init.py` script.

 [Specification of the Wallarm `cloud-init` script](../../installation/cloud-platforms/cloud-init.md)